 Bear blamed for car damages in Alaska airport parking lot

-KODIAK, Alaska (AP) — A bear has been blamed for a pair of vehicle break-ins at an Alaska airport parking lot that resulted in $15,000 in damage to one car.
+KODIAK, Alaska (AP) — A bear has been blamed for a pair of vehicle break-ins at an Alaska airport parking lot that resulted in thousands of dollars in damage to one car, officials said.

-The Fairbanks Daily News-Miner reported Wednesday that the vandalism occurred at the Island Air terminal parking lot adjacent to the Kodiak Benny Benson State Airport.
+The vandalism occurred at the Island Air terminal parking lot adjacent to the Kodiak Benny Benson State Airport, The Fairbanks Daily News-Miner reported Wednesday.

 Vehicle owners Doreen Phillips and Alyssa Brenteson are both residents of Akhiok, a village about 90 miles (145 kilometers) from Kodiak.

-Brenteson says she parked for two days at the airport lot and returned to find a caved-in roof, broken window, ripped seats, and muddy bear prints and fur covering the car.
+Brenteson parked her car for two days at the lot and returned to find a caved-in roof, broken window, ripped seats, and muddy bear prints and fur covering her car, she said.

-Brenteson says she saw similar damage to Phillips’ car two days later and was told five other vehicles in the parking lot have experienced similar bear damage.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com